allaliamine/Hangman-project/README.md

 1. Start Apache and MySQL Database server.
 2. Access the application by running the `main.py` file.
-3. Register for an account or log in if you already have one.
+3. Register for an account then log in.
 4. Start playing the Hangman Game by chosing a difficulty and a topic.
 5. Enjoy the game!